September 8, 2023

 Method

-Start by browning the butter (and hour before making the dough)
+Start by browning the butter

-• Fold in the mini chocolate chips.
+• Fold in the chocolate chips.
 Cover the bowl with plastic wrap and leave on the counter for about half an hour.

 Shape and bake the cookies